Pedestrian Hit By Car In Michigan: Legal Rights Explained

 About Michigan No-Fault benefits

-In order to recover the Michigan No-Fault benefits that a person is entitled to after being struck and injured by a motor vehicle, it is essential that he or she file an application for No-Fault benefits with the responsible auto insurance company within one (1) year of the accident.
+In order to recover the No-Fault benefits that a person is entitled to after being struck and injured by a motor vehicle, it is essential that he or she file an application for No-Fault benefits with the responsible auto insurance company within one (1) year of the accident.

-Failure for an injured pedestrian to file the application on time will disqualify the injured victim what was hit by a car from receiving Michigan No-Fault benefits and it will bar the victim from suing for unpaid benefits.
+Failure for an injured pedestrian to file the application on time will disqualify the injured victim who was hit by a car from receiving Michigan No-Fault benefits and it will bar the victim from suing for unpaid benefits.

 The auto insurance company that will be responsible for paying an injured victim’s No-Fault benefits will be the insurance company that by law is the highest priority to provide PIP benefits.
 The legal analysis for determining priority is as follows: